4ubr3ypwd/gravityforms-firstdata/readme.txt

 = Project =

-We use [Trello board](https://trello.com/b/lsE1MvCV) for managing the project.
+We use this public [Trello board](https://trello.com/b/lsE1MvCV) for managing the project.

 == Installation ==